-When $n=2$, as in the proof of \Cref{thm:WMMS-NMMS-quota-two}, upper quota follows immediately from lower quota.
+When $n=2$, as in the proof of \Cref{thm:mms_quota_2agents}, upper quota follows immediately from lower quota.
 Let $n\ge 3$, $m = n-1$, and suppose that all agents have the same weight.
-From the previous paragraph, each agent's OMMS and APS are both $0$, so every allocation is OMMS- and APS-fair.
+By the previous paragraph, each agent's OMMS and APS equal the lower quota, which is $0$, so every allocation is OMMS- and APS-fair.
 However, if all items are given to the same agent, then upper quota is violated since the agent's upper quota is $1$. \end{proof}